 What is pancreatitis?

-Pancreatitis develops gradually and tends to become progressively worse.
-There are two forms of pancreatitis: acute and chronic.
+There are two forms of pancreatitis:

 What causes pancreatitis?

-- High triglyceride levels
+- High triglyceride levels (fat in the blood).

-- Metabolic disorders
+- Metabolic disorders such as diabetes.

 What are the symptoms of pancreatitis?